 The Cleanroom Change Room / Gowning Area: Like any other cleanroom environment, the vaccine manufacturing facility will need a gowning area to eliminate the risk of contamination.
 Multiple airlocks will be included in the design, material airlocks (MAL) and personal airlocks (PAL).

 Vaccine Purification: Vaccine purification is one of the most challenging tasks of the downstream process as it usually requires multiple purification steps.
 Technological advances now make it possible to accelerate the purification in the downstream process.
 The vaccine manufacturing facility will need chromatography equipment for this step.
 The vaccine formulation, where adjuvants, stabilizers, preservatives are added to the vaccine, will take place in this cleanroom.
-Environmental monitoring is also something to consider in your design/layout.
-Thinking through the workflow and manufacturing process is critical when designing your vaccine manufacturing facility.
+Environmental monitoring is also something to consider in your GMP plant design.
+Thinking through the workflow and manufacturing process is critical for your vaccine manufacturing facility design.

 Labelling and packaging: Even though this area doesn’t need any particular cleanroom grade or ISO class, it is a substantial part of the vaccine manufacturing facility design.
 It is crucial to ensure that the suitable vaccine will go in the correct vial with the right label.
 A Clean Non-Classified (CNC) or Unclassified (UNC) cleanroom grade is respecting the World Health Organization guidelines, depending on if the vaccine capping is done or not.
 Usually, the capping would be done in the previous phase of the vaccine production.
 The vaccine production plant will need packaging, vial labeling machines, and cold storage equipment such as freezers (the newer vaccines need to be kept at -70°C/- 94°F).